Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Introduction

 The remainder of the paper is structured as follows.
-In Section \ref{theory}, we introduce the TTSV model, derive theoretical efficiency results for finite sampling frequencies for the RV estimator, derive the asymptotic distribution of RV under random sampling, and of the pre-averaging RV estimator under noise.
-Section \ref{sec:Simulation} presents a comprehensive simulation study that analyses the performance of the standard and pre-averaging RV under different sampling schemes and Section \ref{sec:Application} provides an empirical application to real data.
+In Section \ref{theory}, we introduce the TTSV model and derive theoretical efficiency results for finite sampling frequencies for the RV estimator.
+Section \ref{sec:Simulation} presents a comprehensive simulation study that analyses the performance of RV under different sampling schemes and Section \ref{sec:Application} provides an empirical application to real data.
 We conclude in Section \ref{sec:Conclusions}.
+Appendix~\ref{sec:ProofsMain} provides proofs for our main results.

-The supplemental material contains all proofs in Appendix \ref{app:proofs}, a thorough comparison to the efficiency results of \citet{oomen2006} in Appendix \ref{sec:ComparisonOomen2006} and to discretized diffusions in Appendix \ref{sec:ComparisonDiscretization}.
-Appendix \ref{sec:NtAssumptions_Sampling} verifies some high-level conditions for the sampling schemes under consideration and Appendix \ref{sec:AdditionalResults} contains additional empirical results.
+The supplemental material contains a comparison to discretized diffusions in Appendix \ref{sec:ComparisonDiscretization}, additional finite sample theory in a setting where sampling can use information from the end of the trading day in Appendix~\ref{sec:EfficientSamplingUptoT}, and a specific comparison to the results of \citet{oomen2006} in Appendix~\ref{sec:ComparisonOomen2006}.
+All proofs---other than those in Appendix~\ref{sec:ProofsMain}---are collected in Appendix~\ref{app:proofs}.
+Appendix~\ref{sec:RemainderTerms} discusses generalizations of some theoretical results to mildly dependent processes and Appendix~\ref{sec:AdditionalResults} contains additional empirical results.